Base Functions

 measured_points(return_periods, max_duration=None)[source]

-get the calculation results of the rainfall with u and w without the estimation of the formulation
+Get the calculation results of the rainfall with u and w without the estimation of the formula.

 Parameters: